zammad/zammad-admin-documentation/settings/security/third-party.rst

 ************************

-Third party authentication is a great way to help your users to login to Zammad easier.
+Third party authentication is a great way to help your users to login to Zammad more easily.
 If the account is yet unknown, Zammad will create a new user automatically, without the user needed to interact (e.g. type in his name).
-Another big advantage of this feature is that your user doesn't need another password to remember.
+Another big advantage of this feature is that your user doesn't need to remember another password.

 .. toctree::
    :caption: Login Providers